Beginner · cardmaking · Die cutting

 These sweet little mice are full of personality, and the scenes practically create themselves — making them ideal for quick cards with minimal supplies.

-If you’re just starting out, you may also find my 14 Best Cardmaking Products and Supplies for Beginners helpful.
+If you’re just starting out, you may also find my Best Cardmaking Supplies for Beginners or 14 Best Cardmaking Products and Supplies helpful.

 Easy birthday card perfect for beginner cardmakers who want to stamp and color adorable images.